Creating a Layered Techno Kick Drum

 Final Processing

-Compressor and distortion units found within KICK 2 plugin are highly useful tools which you can use to shape up the Techno kick drum further.
+Compressor and distortion units found within the KICK 2 plugin are handy tools that you can use to shape up the Techno kick drum further.
 Finally, by processing the kick drum with some additional EQ-ing, here is the result.

 ~Final layered kick drum with additional effects